aranair/aranair.github.io/source/posts/2017-08-20-golang-telegram-bot-migrations-cronjobs-and-refactors.html.markdown

 ### Migrations

+I needed to make changes to the database schema; I think there isn't a defacto package for handling that out there?
+There are a couple of them out there like goose for example.

-I use `rubenv/sql-migrate` for doing migrations (goose was finicky at best for me).
-They're manual for now since I don't forsee that many migrations to happen but if they start to become more frequent, I would definitely move them out into a separate docker container that runs on every deploy (and kills itself after of course).
+I ended up using [rubenv/sql-migrate][sql-migrate] though; goose was slightly finicky for me, YMMV.
+They're also run manually for now since I don't forsee that many migrations to happen but if they start to become more frequent, I would definitely move them out into a separate docker container that runs briefly on every deploy.

 ### Docker Setup

-There were minimal changes to my Dockerfile and docker-compose config files honestly.
+There were minimal changes to my Dockerfile and docker-compose config files.

 For the `docker-compose.yml`, I've added a `base` key that builds the Dockerfile in the root folder.
 And then each of the other 2 services would just define a different entrypoint.
 I could